WeinkMFG/R/README.md

 * Stukel, Th.
 A. (1988) Generalized logistic models. *Journal of the American Statistical Association* 83 (402): 426–31.

-## ToGMT_Function v.
-1.2
+## DataFiles_Function v.
+2.0

-This file provides a couple of functions to read and transform data from other sources to be used in the Generic Mapping Tools.
+This file provides a couple of functions to read and transform data from other sources.
+At the moment it contains:
+* Functions to read and transform data for use with the Generic Mapping Tools.
 Currently works with: World Ocean Atlas .csv data, Ocean Data View spreadsheets (.txt files).

-## ToPAST_Function v.
-1.0

-This file provides functions to read and write data in PAST v.
+* Functions to read and write data in PAST v.
 2.x and v.
 3.x formats (Hammer et al. 2001) from R.

 * Hammer, Ø., Harper, D., and Ryan, P. D. (2001) PAST: PAlaeontological STatistics software package for education and data anslysis. *Palaeontologia Electronica* 4 (1): Article 4.